bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+    It would refer to how acessible the web is to someone with a disability, for example, how acessible is the site to someone who has a seeing disability?

 2. Talk about 3 different things you can do to ensure your website is accessible.
+    1. you can add semantic html for people with a screenreader.
+    2. use percentages or rem for font size instead of pixels so that someone can change the font on their browser and the font on your page will respond.
+    3. add "alt" text to all images in use incase someone with a screenreader can see the image.

 3. How would you explain the concept of a variable to someone new to programming?
+    Variables store data such as strings, numbers and booleans.

 4. What is the purpose of using functions in code?
+    A function is a chunk of code that can be reused or console.logged by just inputting the name of the function.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.